abpframework/abp/docs/en/Authorization.md

 * `UserPermissionValueProvider` checks if the current user is granted for the given permission.
 It gets user id from the current claims.
 User claim name is defined with the `AbpClaimTypes.UserId` static property.
 * `RolePermissionValueProvider` checks if any of the roles of the current user is granted for the given permission.
 It gets role names from the current claims.
 Role claims name is defined with the `AbpClaimTypes.Role` static property.
 * `ClientPermissionValueProvider` checks if the current client is granted for the given permission.
 This is especially useful on a machine to machine interaction where there is no current user.
-It gets client id from the current claims.
+It gets the client id from the current claims.
 Client claim name is defined with the `AbpClaimTypes.ClientId` static property.

-You can extend permission checking system by defining your own permission value provider.
+You can extend the permission checking system by defining your own permission value provider.

 Example: